joshbax-msft/mdhelper/README.md

 - acts on current word when nothing is selected
 - aggregates formatting within a selection
 - supports bold/italics combination formatting (e.g toggling bold on \_\*\*example\*\*\_ preserves the italics; similar functionality for \*\*\_example\_\*\*)
-- supports toggling of list items when a list is selected
+- supports format toggling of list items (e.g. select a list, Ctrl+B to toggle bold on list items)
 - formatting is often overwritten during toggles (bold favors \*\*; italics favor \_)
 - converting to list strips any pre-existing list formatting